bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u01.md

 \end{array}
 $$

-Now, we will go over the whole right-hand-side formula.
+Then, we'll go over it as a whole.
 $$
 \begin{array}{c | c | c || c | c }
 A & B & C & {\neg  (A \diamondsuit B)} & {\neg (B \diamondsuit C)} & {(\neg A \diamondsuit B) \,\heartsuit \, \neg(A \diamondsuit C)} \\